-During a recent interview with CPA Australia chief executive Alex Malley, Mather discussed what she had learned about running airports across Europe.
+During a interview with former CPA Australia chief executive Alex Malley, Mather discussed what she had learned about running airports across Europe.
 She says local communities there take pride in the airport, recognising their interdependence and what an engine of economic prosperity they can be for the region.
 It’s something she’s trying to foster in Sydney.

 Alex Malley: Your father was a pharmacist and you worked in his pharmacy as a young person – what do you remember learning about humanity in those years?

 Kerrie Mather: The importance of customer service and the difference you can make to people’s lives.
 It was a very busy pharmacy, sort of a production line, but customer service was always key, starting with “May I help you, please?”

 Malley: Did the family business give you the essence and the framework to decide “business is what I want to do?”

 Mather: Yes, I think having worked in the family business from a young age, I always had a strong business orientation.
 But I thought I was going to go down the science path – pharmacy – [however] in the end, it wasn’t for me.
 Once I finished my degree, the banking system had just been deregulated and there was an influx of overseas merchant banks.

 There was a lot of interest in them and it seemed like a great opportunity, so I decided to go into merchant banking.
 Someone I met at the time said, “If you’re going to work for a merchant bank, it’s really important to work for the head office.”
 So I looked around to see who had a head office here and it was Macquarie.